kubernetes-sigs/kubebuilder/designs/extensible-cli-and-scaffolding-plugins.md

 # Extensible CLI and Scaffolding Plugins

 ## Overview
 I would like for Kubebuilder to become more extensible, such that it could be imported and used as a library in other projects.
-Specifically, I'm looking for a way to use Kubebuilder's existing CLI and scaffolding for Go projects, but to also be able to augment Kubebuilder's project versions with other custom project versions so that I can support the Kubebuilder workflow with non-Go operators (e.g. operator-sdk's Ansible and Helm-based operators).
+Specifically, I'm looking for a way to use Kubebuilder's existing CLI and scaffolding for Go projects, but to also be able to augment the Kubebuilder project structure with other custom project types so that I can support the Kubebuilder workflow with non-Go operators (e.g. operator-sdk's Ansible and Helm-based operators).

 The idea is for Kubebuilder to define one or more plugin interfaces that can be used to drive what the `init`, `create api` and `create webhooks` subcommands do and to add a new `cli` package that other projects can use to integrate out-of-tree plugins with the Kubebuilder CLI in their own projects.